Alexandria, New South Wales: Green Square

 Alexandria is part of the Green Square district, in the north east of the suburb, which is undergoing gentrification.
 This involves an urban renewal project that is constructing modern retail, business and medium-high density residential developments.

 South Sydney markets

 Established in September 2009, its main purpose was to meet the community demand for local markets, providing fine produce and a venue for local handmade crafts.
 The children's activities kept the little ones entertained with face painting and a kids zoo.
 It was open every Sunday 10am - 3pm at O'Riordan St Alexandria however, it has unfortunately been temporarily closed.

 Transport

 Alexandria is serviced by Transdev John Holland routes to the Sydney central business district.
 Alexandria is also close to multiple railway stations.
 To the east, Waterloo railway station is serviced by the Metro North West & Bankstown Line, while Green Square railway station is serviced by the Airport & South Line.
 To the west, Erskineville railway station and St Peters railway station are serviced by either the Airport & South Line or the Eastern Suburbs & Illawarra Line.

+As of 2026, at Mitchell Road, Ashmore Street and Harley Street there is a proposal for new traffic signals.

+Alexandria is transited by the McEvoy Street state road (Alexandria to Moore Park Project), which also passes through Waterloo.
+The Southern Arterial Route terminates in north Alexandria, and was originally proposed to run through Alexandria on Wyndham Street.